 As a direct consequence of the financial crisis, the government decided to convert the 7 shadow-toll concessions into the real toll model, renegotiating all the existing Concession and Financial Contracts.
-Last 15th October the first set of 3 of those concessions have already started collecting tolls, among a national wave of protests.
-The other 4 will migrate until next 1st April 2011.
+In October 2010 the first set of 3 of those concessions started collecting tolls.
+The other 4 migrated in December 2011.